MS and Certificate of Advanced Graduate Studies in School Psychology

 - Meets the educational requirements for Pennsylvania Licensed Professional Counselor (LPC) and Licensed Behavior Specialist (LBS)

-- Integrate scientifically-based knowledge and practical experience
+- Graduates can successfully integrate scientifically-based knowledge and practical experience

-Our graduate students integrate evidence-based knowledge with practical experience to serve students in diverse school settings within the context of their cultural, educational and familial worldview
+- Our graduate students integrate evidence-based knowledge with practical experience to serve students in diverse school settings within the context of their cultural, educational, and familial worldview.

-Students learn and practice collaboration with teachers, caregivers and administrators and implement solutions for learning, behavior and social problems
+- Students learn and practice collaboration with teachers, caregivers, and administrators, and implement solutions for learning, behavior, and social problems.

-We train students to provide psychological counseling by directly working with students and their families to resolve difficulties in adjustment and learning
+- We train students to provide psychological counseling by directly working with students and their families to resolve difficulties in adjustment and learning.

-Specific skills in applied behavioral analysis and the implementation and monitoring of interventions are also taught and practiced by our graduate students
+- Specific skills in applied behavioral analysis and the implementation and monitoring of interventions are also taught and practiced by our graduate students.

 Next Class Start Date